union-imgcross icon

 1) What is an employer of record in Sri Lanka?

-An Employer of Record (EOR) in Sri Lanka legally hires and manages distributed teams of a company.
-This includes payroll, taxes, and benefits, and ensuring compliance with local labor laws.
-By using an EOR, businesses can hire employees in Sri Lanka without setting up a local entity.
+An Employer of Record (EOR) in Sri Lanka legally hires and manages a company's distributed teams.
+This includes payroll, taxes, and benefits and ensuring compliance with local labor laws.
+Using an EOR, businesses can hire employees in Sri Lanka without setting up a regional entity.

 2) How to get an employer of record in Sri Lanka?

-To get an employer of record in Sri Lanka, you need to research and select a reputable EOR service provider with experience in the region, like Skuad.
+To get an employer of record in Sri Lanka, you must research and select a reputable EOR service provider with regional experience, like Skuad.
 Once you choose a provider, you will enter into an agreement detailing the services they will manage, such as payroll, compliance, and employee benefits.

 3) What is the difference between PEO and EOR?

 A PEO co-employs workers alongside the client company, sharing employment liabilities and responsibilities.
-But, an EOR like Skuad, assumes all legal responsibilities for compliance, payroll, and taxes.
-The EOR model is particularly beneficial for companies looking to hire internationally without setting up a local entity.
+However, an EOR like Skuad assumes all legal responsibilities for compliance, payroll, and taxes.
+The EOR model is particularly beneficial for companies hiring internationally without setting up a local entity.

 4) What is the severance pay in Sri Lanka?

-In Sri Lanka, severance pay or gratuity, is provided to employees only if they have five years of continuous service.
-The standard severance pay is calculated as half a month's salary for each year of service.
+In Sri Lanka, severance pay, or gratuity, is provided to employees only if they have five years of continuous service.
+The standard severance pay is half a month's salary for each year of service.
 This gratuity is payable upon termination, resignation, retirement, or death of the employee, ensuring financial relief for employees.

 5) What are the types of employment in Sri Lanka?

-Sri Lanka has several types of employment, like permanent, temporary, and contract employment.
+Sri Lanka has several types of employment, including permanent, temporary, and contract employment.
 Permanent employees have continuous employment with full benefits and job security.
-Temporary employees are hired for a specific period or work, with limited benefits.
-Contract employees work under specific terms outlined in a contract, which vary in duration and scope.
+Temporary employees are hired for a specific period of work and have limited benefits.
+Contract employees work under particular terms outlined in a contract, which vary in duration and scope.

 limited-offer-banner